12 Jan Kennedy Boys Soccer Builds Momentum at Midseason

 - The Kennedy Eagles led early but were later overcome, losing 3-2 to the Vallejo Redhawks on Jan.
 6

-“They won’t make goals unless we make an error,” Kennedy head coach Juan Alejandre said at halftime.
+“They won’t make goals unless we make an error,” Kennedy head coach Juan Alejandre told his team at halftime.

-Then a counterattack left a contested Kennedy sophomore Andy Flores running up his left wing to shoot a long range shot from outside the goalie box.
+On a counterattack, Kennedy sophomore Andy Flores sprinted down the left wing and fired a long-range shot from outside the goalie box.

-The ball hit the crossbar and rebounded inside of the goal, but it was not called a goal by the referees.
-As the Vallejo goalie recovered the ball, he started a play that led to a Vallejo player shooting the ball, which hit the crossbar and bounced down into the goal.
+The ball hit the crossbar and bounced down inside the goal, but referees did not rule it a score.
+The Vallejo goalie recovered the ball and quickly restarted play, which led to a Vallejo shot that hit the crossbar and bounced down into the net, tying the game.

 “We hit three on the crossbar; they hit one, they score.
 I mean, refs are going to get them right and wrong,” Alejandre said.

-Vallejo carried the momentum and, minutes later, capitalized on a deflection from Kennedy goalie David Contreras to score from inside the goal box, taking a 2-1 lead.
+Vallejo carried the momentum and, minutes later, capitalized on a deflection from Kennedy goalie David Contreras to score from inside the goal box and take a 2-1 lead.

 Kennedy tied the game off a corner kick, but Vallejo scored again to regain the lead and secure the 3-2 win.